entorb/arduino-sensorics/README.md

 # arduino-sensorics
-Code for reading various sensors attached to an Arduino ESP32 micro-controller.
+Reading various sensors and using divices attached to an Arduino ESP32 micro-controller.
 Data is uploaded via WiFi to an InfluxDB on a Raspberry Pi 3 Model B and visualized via Grafana, see my [raspi-sensorics](https://github.com/entorb/raspi-sensorics/) repository

 ## Devices implemented